sigma-engineering/blog-combinators/post.md

-# Writing a Parser Combinators from Scratch in TypeScript
+# Writing a Parser Combinator from Scratch in TypeScript

-(TODO: expand intro)

-...
+There are countless ways to parse programming languages, and deciding which approach to take is a huge topic that thousands of articles have been written on.
+In this blog post, we'll explore the approach we take to parsing formulas in Sigma, and write a small parser for a simple language from scratch.

+## Background

-At Sigma we chose to write our own parser, so we could have full control over error handling and annotations.
+At Sigma, we have our own small language to let users write formulas in worksheets, which is very similar to what users are familiar with in Excel or Google Docs.
+We chose to write our own parser, so we could have full control over error handling and annotations.
 Our parser is recursive descent with backtracking, built using combinators.
 The code here isn't the Sigma parser, but a similar one written for a simpler grammar, to show the basic concepts.
 By the end of this article we'll have written a small parser capable of parsing a simple language that supports function calls and number literals, like `Foo(Bar(1,2,3))`.

 This article assumes the reader has some previous experience with basic parsing concepts, which you can read more about at (list of helpful links).
 The full source code for this project is available at (link to github / gist).

-Since we're trying to parse an input string and return an AST [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), that seems like a good place to start defining some types.

 ## Let's start coding

+Since we're trying to parse an input string and return an AST [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), that seems like a good place to start defining our types.

 For each part of the grammar we're creating, we want to: